IT Support St. Catharines

 Why St. Catharines Businesses Switch to Fusion Computing

-The businesses that call Fusion have usually been through at least one bad MSP experience.
-The ticket that sat open for four days.
+The St. Catharines businesses that call Fusion have usually been through at least one bad MSP experience.
+The ticket that sat open for four days while a production line waited.
 The technician who fixed the symptom and not the cause.
-The support contract that looked good on paper but produced a call centre when something actually went wrong.
+The support contract that looked good on paper but produced a call centre queue the moment a GM receiving window or a clinic morning rush was on the line.

 Fusion resolves 93% of issues on the first contact.
 Not an acknowledgement.
 A resolution.
-The MSP industry average is roughly 70%.
-The difference is that your call reaches an engineer who already knows your environment, not someone reading from a troubleshooting script.
+The difference is that your call reaches an engineer who already knows your environment, whether that is a Glendale Avenue plant network or a PHIPA-bound clinic, not someone reading from a troubleshooting script.

-On-site response in St. Catharines: 4-hour target for critical issues.
+On-site response in St. Catharines is same-business-day for critical issues, dispatched down the QEW.
 Fusion has been supporting Canadian businesses since 2012.
 No overseas call centres.
 Canadian-owned.
 Data stays in Canada.

 Fusion Computing has provided IT support to Canadian businesses since 2012.
 The company’s CEO holds the CISSP certification, and all engagements align to CIS Controls v8.1.
 Fusion Computing operates from offices in Toronto, Hamilton, and Vancouver.
 Canadian-owned, with all data stored in Canada.